 Lawrence H. Goulder is the Shuzo Nishihara Professor

-a Senior Fellow at Stanford's Institute for Economic Policy Research; a Research Associate
+a Senior Fellow at the Stanford Institute for Economic Policy Research, a Senior Fellow at Stanford's Precourt Institute for the Environment, a Research Associate

 at the National Bureau of Economic Research; and a University Fellow